 Liquidity ratios are typically used by investors to determine the worth of a company’s assets.
 If the ratio is high, it means that there are more liquid assets available for quick conversion to cash if needed.
 Most companies, however, will have a negative liquidity ratio because they owe money rather than own it.

 Uses of Liquidity Ratios

 Liquidity Ratios provide useful information on the financial health of an enterprise.
 As per the Financial Accounting Standard Board (FASB) Accounting Standards Codification, an enterprise has certain requirements for liquid assets and a minimum required level of cash flow.
-If the cash flow is not sufficient to meet its liquidity requirements, an enterprise must make adjustments to its financial statements to ensure that the enterprise meets its cash requirements.
+If the cash flow is insufficient to meet its liquidity requirements, an enterprise must adjust its financial statements to ensure that it meets its cash requirements.